core-wg/comi/draft-ietf-core-comi.md

 # Application Discovery {#discovery}

-Two application discovery mechanisms are supported by CoMI, the YANG library data model as defined by {{I-D.veillette-core-yang-library}} and the CORE resource discovery {{RFC6690}}.
+Two application discovery mechanisms are supported by CoMI, the YANG library data model as defined by {{I-D.ietf-core-yang-library}} and the CORE resource discovery {{RFC6690}}.
 Implementers may choose to implement one or the other or both.

 ## YANG library

-The YANG library data model {{I-D.veillette-core-yang-library}} provides a high level description of the resources available.
+The YANG library data model {{I-D.ietf-core-yang-library}} provides a high level description of the resources available.
 The YANG library contains the list of modules, features and deviations supported by the CoMI server.
 From this information, CoMI clients can infer the list of data nodes supported